 In the east of Paris, the districts of Oberkampf, Belleville and Ménilmontant are rich in street art.
 Thanks to associations like Art Azoï and the Mur Oberkamp, some facades even have their own artistic programming!

-Every two weeks, a new artist is invited to express their artistic creation in a space on a level with 107 Rue Oberkampf (11th).
+Every two or three weeks, a new artist is invited to express their artistic creation in a space on a level with 107 Rue Oberkampf (11th).

 The performance takes place in public during the day and is a real treat for onlookers!
 Going up Rue de Ménilmontant (19th), you’ll come across the iconic mural by Jérôme Mesnager of people standing in a circle singing the glory of the musical past of the neighbourhood.
 Farther on in the same street, the facade of the Pavillon Carré de Baudoin is repainted regularly by well-known artists.